awhewell/owin/README.md

 OWIN library in use.
 You should be able to use them with any OWIN environment.

 The library does not use the class factory.
 It has no dependencies on any other package.

-Some of the more useful classes it contains are:

-* **OwinContext**: wraps an OWIN environment dictionary and exposes values in a type-safe manner.
-* **OwinDictionary**: the base for all dictionaries exposed by the library.
-Similar to a normal dictionary except (a) it always has string keys and (b) it returns null when you index with a non-existent key, rather than throwing an exception.
-* **EnvironmentKey**: A collection of const strings representing all standard OWIN keys.
-* **CustomEnvironmentKey**: Custom keys that `OwinContext` adds to the environment.